dreamzz5/Reading-Group/README.md

 分享人：李永康  [PPT](/ppt/李永康NCF分享.pptx)

 2.Learning Stable Graphs from Multiple Environments with Selection Bias <br>

+**Summary:**<br>
+*This work solves the problem of learning stable graphs from multiple environments with selection bias.
+The motivation is that the data collection process of graph generation is full of known or unknown sample selection biases, leading to spurious correlations among entities.
+It achieves this by proposing a SGL framework, which consists of a GCN module for structure embedding and a designed E-VAE for high-dimensional sparse set generation.* <br>

 作者：Yue He, Peng Cui, Jianxin Ma, Hao Zou, Xiaowei Wang, Hongxia Yang, and Philip S. Yu <br>
 论文链接：https://ftp.cs.ucla.edu/pub/stat_ser/r381.pdf<br>
 分享人：蔡泽坤  [PPT](/ppt/Zekun_Cai_20200821.pptx)